 Step 1: Remove Loose Debris

-Use the vacuum cleaner to remove dust, hair and any other loose debris off the chair surface—from the top to the bottom.
+Use the vacuum cleaner to remove dust, hair and any other loose debris from the chair surface, from the top to the bottom.
 You can also use a lint roller or a soft-bristled brush to remove lint and hair.
 For places that the vacuum cleaner cannot reach, make use of a duster or lint-free damp clothes.

 Step 2: Clean the Chair Fabric With Soap